 Formalized Employee Search and Labor Demand

 (with Lukas Hensel and Tsegay Gebrekidan Tekleselassie)

 (with Simon Franklin)

-Economic Impacts of Mental Health Interventions in Low and Middle Income Countries: A Systematic Review and Meta-Analysis
+The Economic Effects of Mental Health Interventions in Low and Middle-Income Countries

 (with Thandi Davies, Johannes Haushofer, Crick Lund, Kate Orkin)